 The curriculum is designed to contribute to children developing lifelong learning skills.
 It is designed to be relevant to our children and takes into account different individual learning styles.
 To achieve this, the curriculum is divided into themes and topics, combining different subjects of the New National Curriculum.
 It focuses on developing basic skills in reading, writing, speaking and listening, maths and Computing.
 We ensure our children receive a wide range of stimulating opportunities for learning during their school life.
 A variety of teaching strategies are employed with an emphasis on creativity to motivate pupils and encourage a love of learning.
 We also pride ourselves in providing numerous opportunities for children to learn about keeping safe and healthy, by encouraging participation in physical activity and learning about and making healthy lifestyle choices and staying safe.
 We recognise the importance of pupils taking responsibility for their own learning.
 We deliver a ‘Learning Without Limits’ curriculum, detailing the progressive way we will enable pupils to become independent learners.

-In the Early Years Foundation Stage the curriculum is delivered in a creative and engaging manner.
+In the Early Years Foundation Stage the curriculum is delivered in a creative and engaging manner, using books, literature and music as a stimulus.
 We use the ‘Development Matters’ document to inform the planning of indoor and outdoor challenges and incorporate ideas from the children as often as we can.
 This is continued in the early stages of Year 1.

-All children in our school follow the New National Curriculum programmes of study.
+All children in our school follow the New National Curriculum programmes of study including;

-Foundation subjects: Design and Technology, Art and Design, History, Geography, MFL, Music, P.E. and Personal Social and Health Education.
+Design and Technology, Art and Design, History, Geography, MFL, Music, P.E. and Relationships and Sex Education.

 The curriculum ideas are tailored on all levels, from the theme of the individual projects and the selection of relevant ‘Wow moments’ to the actual projects teachers and children choose.
 Additionally, as the learning becomes more child-negotiated throughout each project, each class will find different ways of delivering the provocations and different ways of expressing the learning.

-The school uses the 'Letters and Sounds' document to teach phonics (as well as Jolly Phonics, Big Cat phonics and other resources) and uses the Oxford Reading Tree scheme throughout school.
+The school uses Jolly Phonics and Expresso Phonics to teach phonics and uses the Oxford Reading Tree scheme throughout school.
 The library is well-resourced with a wide range of fiction and non-fiction books for all ages.
 It also has a large range of guided reading book sets, too.

 RE & COLLECTIVE WORSHIP